 Initial hill-walking test

-The Ulefone Armor 3W phone has done everything that I needed during the hike and the GPS was a lot faster than my Tough Phone.
+The Ulefone Armor 3W phone has done everything that I needed during the hike.
+The GPS was a lot faster than my Tough Phone.
 The mapping is really clear and it wasn’t affected by the damp weather either and it’s been taking great pictures.
 I was able to download the OS 1/50,000 mapping for the whole of the UK to store and use with the GPS, so I don’t have to worry about navigation wherever I want to go in the UK.
 This is also has great benefits when walking in cloud or if there’s no path, as I can place myself perfectly.
-This is especially reassuring when my family is with me and when making a wrong turn off a ridge could be life threatening.
+This is especially reassuring when my family is with me.
+Making a wrong turn off a ridge could be life threatening.

 So thanks to my son, I’ve a better phone and saved a lot of money in the process.
 That’s a win-win for me and a recommendation for the Ulefone Armor 3W.